410dood/react-component-lifecycle/README.md

 1. Modify it to add an event listener to the Car component (e.g. 'click')
 2. Make the background color a new random color each time the component updates.

+## `componentWillReceiveProps(newProps)`

+This method is called any time your component receives new props.
+It is _not_ called with the initial props when your component initially mounts.
+If you need to change the state of your component based on changes in the props, this is where you do it.
+In a simple app, you generally won't need `componentWillReceiveProps`.

+## `shouldComponentUpdate`, `componentWillUpdate`, `componentDidUpdate`

+These methods are called when a component's props or state change, and are generally used for performance optimizations.
+React is quite fast by itself, and you usually don't need to concern yourself with these methods outside of a large app with many dynamic components.